Manual

 Transformation results

 Figure 9.
-The "Result" group shows the coordinates of the center of the transformed image, the angle by which the original image was rotated (provided only as a reference because the transformed image will be used in the design), and the width and height of the transformed image.
+The "Result" group shows the coordinates of the center of the transformed image, the angle by which the original image was rotated (provided only as a reference because the transformed image will be used in the design), the width and height of the transformed image, and the pixel size in both directions.
 The "Current location" group shows the coordinates of the mouse when it hovers over the transformed image.
 In this example, the mouse hovers over the mark in the bottom left corner.

 8. The transformed image is ready to be imported into the design file because both files have the same coordinate systems.
 The following part of the manual explains how to place the transformed image into the Raith Nanosuite design file (keep SVGMarks open).